fanfeilong/exceltk/README.md

   - `exceltk.exe -t md -xls example.xlsx`
   - `exceltk.exe -t md -xls example.xlsx -sheet sheetname`
   - `exceltk.exe -t md -p 2 -xls example.xls`, where `-p 2` setting the decimal precision to 2
+  - `exceltk.exe -t md -bhead -xls example.xls`, which will use the first row to replace table header, and keep the head empty, so that the table will auto response in small screen device, this is just a simply solution.
   - `exceltk.exe -t cm`, Now you can copy sheet from excel, then paster to any editor, which will be Markdown table.

 # Download: